-We believe that we are uniquely positioned to identify and develop potentially safer and more effective novel, oral therapeutics for a range of immunology diseases.
+We believe that we are uniquely positioned to develop novel therapeutics that have the potential to be safer and more effective treatments for a range of chronic inflammatory diseases.
 Our strategy consists of the following key components:

 - Continue development of NX-13.
-We are focused on the successful advancement of our innovative pipeline of multiple pathways and programs with novel mechanisms of action.
-Our current and primary focus is the clinical development of NX-13. - Maximize the value of our entire pipeline.
-Other than those rights licensed to Lian for NX-13, we have retained worldwide development and commercial rights to all of our therapeutic programs.
+Our current and primary focus is the continued clinical development of NX-13 in UC.
+The NX-13 program in CD is ready to move into a Phase 2 trial in the future. - Maximize the value of our entire pipeline.
+Other than those rights licensed to Lian for NX-13, we have retained worldwide development and commercialization rights to all of our therapeutic programs.
 We believe our broader, novel pipeline has significant optionality and is poised for partnering and continued development in the future.
-As such, we may continue to pursue development and commercialization collaborations for our clinical and preclinical programs.
+As such, we may continue to pursue development and commercialization collaborations for our clinical and preclinical programs in the future.